rocky/python-xasm/README.rst

 Assembly files
 --------------

-See how-to-use_ for more deatil.
+See how-to-use_ for more detail.
 Some general some principles:

 * Preferred extension for Python assembly is ``.pyasm``
 * assembly is designed to work with the output of ``pydisasm -F xasm``